Olympus microscopes and photomicrographic equipment

 The NFK photo eyepieces were designed for photomicrography with the LB or long barrel objectives that were supplied with the CH-2, CK2 and CK40 microscopes, including the DPlan, SPlan and SPlan Apo ranges.
 These objectives have a 45 mm parfocal distance.

-For digital SLRs with a full-frame sensor, such as the Canon EOS 5D Mark II, the most appropriate photo eyepiece is the NFK 2.5×.
+For digital SLRs with a full-frame sensor, such as the Canon EOS 5D Mark II and Mark III, the most appropriate photo eyepiece is the NFK 2.5×.

 Camera image areas with Olympus NFK 1.67× and 2.5× photo eyepieces